jjuanino/clame/doc/building_patches.rst

 ``PATCH_NAME``
     The patch name.
 Cannot contain spaces.
 ``DESCRIPTION``
-    Brief description of the goal of your patch.
-If line breaks are needed, write them as ``\n``.
+    Brief description of the goal of the patch.
+If end lines are needed, use again the ``\n`` character.

 Examples: